-Position: Dean of Students Description
+Position: Dean of Students Reports to: School Director

-The Dean of Students will be the primary person responsible for oversight of non-academic concerns regarding students.
+Description: The dean of students will be the primary person responsible for oversight of nonacademic concerns regarding students.
 S/he will serve as the interface between the school and the students' homes, ensuring consistent and timely communication from the school.
-The Dean of Students will also be responsible for student discipline, oversight of parent orientation, and coordination of student and family events outside of the regular academic program.
+The dean of students will also be responsible for student discipline, oversight of parent orientation, and coordination of student and family events outside of the regular academic program.

-Position: Office Manager Description

-The Office Manager serves as the primary administrative staff member for the school.
-The Office Manager is responsible for effectively managing the information systems, communications, and other administrative systems of the school.
-S/he works closely with the School Director and the Director of Operations to manage both urgent and long-term administrative needs.
+Position: Office Manager Reports to: Director of Operations Description: The office manager serves as the primary administrative staff member for the school.
+The office manager is responsible for effectively managing the information systems, communications, and other administrative systems of the school.
+S/he works closely with the school director and the director of operations to manage both urgent and long-term administrative needs.

-Position: Development Coordinator Description

-The Development Coordinator position is a part-time position (approximately 30 hours/week) designed to develop and build relationships with the constituencies and agencies that provide revenue support for Columbus Collegiate Academy.
+Position: Development Coordinator Reports to: Director of Operations Description: The Development Coordinator position is a part-time position (approximately thirty hours/week) designed to develop and build relationships with the constituencies and agencies that provide revenue support for Columbus Collegiate Academy.